blackbucksoftware/icetestng-docs/docs/xml-definitions/sample-tests.md

 sidebar_position: 2
 ---

-# Test Examples
+# Custom Tests: Examples

 This page features **real-world examples** of custom tests used by organizers in various countries.
-You can examine the XML used for test definition, and even download the complete XML file to modify it or import it into your own IceTestNG competition.
+You can examine the XML used for test definition, and even download the complete XML file to modify it or import it into your own IceTest NG competition.

 :::tip Test your tests